More than 100 eye doctors or their families have chosen The Maloney-Shamie Vision Institute to perform their vision correction surgery.

 If you are over 45 and do not wish to have Monovision LASIK, you will most likely require reading glasses after your LASIK surgery.
 For patients over 45 who wish to have both their far and distance vision corrected without Monovision or using reading glasses, a possible option to explore in order to effectively manage their presbyopia is Lens Replacement Surgery.

-Based on your lifestyle, activities and interests, Dr. Maloney, Dr. Shamie and our staff can help determine what form of vision correction will best reach your vision goals.
+Based on your lifestyle, activities, and interests, our surgeons and staff can help determine what form of vision correction will best reach your vision goals.

 Schedule Your Consultation & Comprehensive Exam